-How to Tell the Story of Your Business to Potential Buyers
+How to Sell a Business – the Story Your Buyers Need to Hear

 The 5 Essential Components in an 8, 9, or 10-Figure Business Sale Package